Katy Mills: 1999–2006: Grand opening and early years

-Katy Mills's design of the mall was different than a typical mall.
-Like with most malls from The Mills, the mall was themed around a school, because most of the decor looked like they were made out of construction paper.
-The main mascots of Katy Mills were stars, since Texas was “The Lone Star State”.
-It had fun patterns in its exterior and had 50-foot tall entrance features.
-The mall had a racetrack design and was split into six neighborhoods, each with its own combination of colors, sculptures, patterns, sounds and lighting.
-The food court in the center named “Katy Field Day” was themed around an athletic field, because of the scoreboard and the decorations that feature the stars playing sports games.
+Katy Mills officially opened on October 28, 1999 with a ribbon-cutting ceremony.
+As typical in Landmark Mills malls, Katy Mills was heavily themed, as there were bright colors throughout.
+The mall's mascots were a family of stars with faces.
+The mall had a racetrack design and was split into seven neighborhoods, each with its own combination of colors, sculptures, patterns, sounds and lighting.
+The food court in the center named Katy Field Day was themed around an athletic field, with a scoreboard showing the current time and the decorations featuring the stars playing sports games.
 The food court is about the size of a typical athletic field.
-The food court had 8 restaurants (also featuring Cinnabon and Carvel) and was cornered by Moe's Grill and Bar (not to be confused with Moe's Southwest Grill) & Johnny Rockets.
-According to the old version of the Katy Mills website, they said that the mall was “the newest star in Texas”, and “With Katy Mills in the area, shopping in Texas will never be the same again.”
-The mall also had several TVs hanging from the ceiling of the mall that played music videos and other content to keep shoppers informed, persuaded, and entertained.
+The mall was "the newest star in Texas", and "With Katy Mills in the area, shopping in Texas will never be the same again."
+The mall also had several TVs hanging from the ceiling of the mall that played music videos and other content.